Must Be True Questions

-Must Be True (aka “Inference”) questions are foundational to both the Logical Reasoning and Reading Comprehension section of the test.
-Most commonly, their question stem indicates that the information in the stimulus should be taken as true (“if the statements above are true…”), and then asks you to identify an answer choice that is proven or supported by it (“…which one of the following must also be true?”).
-All Must Be True answer choices must pass the Fact Test: the correct answer choice can always be proven by referring to the facts stated in the stimulus.
-In other words, since the correct answer choice must necessarily be true given the information contained in the stimulus, there is an inherently conditional relationship between the two:
+Must Be True (aka “Inference”) questions are foundational to both the Logical Reasoning and Reading Comprehension sections of the test.
+Most commonly, their question stem indicates that the information in the stimulus should be taken as true (“if the statements above are true…”).
+It then asks you to identify an answer choice that is proven or supported by it (“…which one of the following must also be true?”).
+All Must Be True answer choices must pass the Fact Test.
+The Fact Test states that the correct answer choice can always be proven by referring to the facts stated in the stimulus.
+In other words, since the correct answer choice must necessarily be true given the information contained in the stimulus, there is an inherently conditional relationship between the two.

 Stimulus True → Answer choice True

 Now, let’s look at an entirely different class of questions: Assumptions.
-Classified under the Help Family of Logical Reasoning questions, they ask you to identify a statement that the argument assumes or presupposes:
+They are part of the Help Family of Logical Reasoning questions, and ask you to identify a statement that the argument assumes:

 “Which one of the following is an assumption required by the argument?”

 “The argument assumes which one of the following?”

 Since the assumption is an unstated a premise that must be true in order for the argument to be true, there is an inherently conditional relationship between the argument contained in the stimulus and the correct answer choice.

 This is why the Assumption Negation Technique works 100% of the time.
 The correct answer choice to an Assumption question, when negated, must weaken the argument contained in the stimulus.
 In other words, when the assumption is not true, the conclusion is not true:

 Assumption Negation Technique vs. Fact Test